Rev Celia Apeagyei-Collins

 Sir Stephen travelled to Bangladesh with Tearfund in 2014 and Tanzania in 2018.

 Will Torrent is one of the UK’s top chocolate experts with an award-winning patisserie background.
 He has worked with some of the UK’s most well known chefs, as well as appearing on TV shows including Sunday Brunch, The Apprentice, Blue Peter and Songs of Praise.
 He works as a Patisserie and Chocolate consultant for Waitrose and is the author of three best-selling books.
-Will is married to Francesca and lives in South Buckinghamshire.
+Will is married to Francesca, has a daughter and lives in South Buckinghamshire.

-In March 2018, Will traveled to the Ivory Coast to see Tearfund's church and community mobilisation work on the ground supporting cocoa farmers and buyers.
+Will travelled to visit Tearfund projects in Ethiopia in 2016, and in 2018 he visited the Ivory Coast to see how Tearfund's church and community mobilisation work is supporting cocoa farmers and buyers.